When Jennifer Fliss gave her 7-month-old daughter solid foods for the first time, she did it without using a single spoon.

 Choose What’s Right for You and Your Baby

 BLW is a great way to feed your infant, but it’s not the only way.
-Your goal is to offer her a variety of healthy choices and help her move toward a solid-food diet.
+Your goal is to offer them a variety of healthy choices and help them move toward a solid-food diet.
 Exactly how you do that is up to you and your child.

 A combination of methods works well for many families, Latortue says.

 “Try giving your child finger foods at the beginning of the meal followed by spoon-feeding purees at the end of the meal,” she says.
 “This will let your child explore and become familiar with them while he or she is hungry.”

 Bufe says that when you're choosing a feeding strategy, "do what feels right and what makes you happy and your baby happy.
 That’s what's most important.”

 Whatever method you pick, remember to go at your baby’s pace, and make mealtime a good time for everyone.